Jon Cole (weightlifter): Early athletics career

-Although born in Chicago, Illinois, Jon grew up in Arizona.
+Although born in Chicago, Illinois, Cole grew up in Arizona.
 At the age of 12 and weighing only 97 lbs, he bought his first weight set.
 From that day forward lifting weights became his passion.
-Aside from lifting weights, Jon Cole was an exceptionally gifted all-around athlete as well.
+Aside from lifting weights, Cole was an exceptionally gifted all-around athlete as well.
 Apart from running sprints in high school, he proved to do extraordinarily well in the throwing disciplines.

 High school

-Cole entered Glendale High School in 1959, where he was All- State in Track and Field two years and High School State Champion in the Discus throw as a junior and senior.
-He set the National High School Record as a junior and was named to the National High-School All-American Track and Field Team 1961 and 1962.
+Cole entered Glendale High School in 1959, where he was all-state in track and field for two years and high school state champion in the Discus throw as a junior and senior.
+He set the national high school record as a junior and was named to the national high-school All-American track and field team of 1961 and 1962.